 Fellows are recruited year-round.
 The duration of each fellowship is generally twelve months.
 The program awards a stipend, which varies with each fellowship.
 Fellows are considered independent contractors rather than employees of CFR.
 More information on each fellowship is listed below.

 Launched in 1967, the International Affairs Fellowship (IAF) is a distinguished program offered by CFR to assist mid-career scholars and professionals in advancing their analytic capabilities and broadening their foreign policy experience.
 The program aims to strengthen career development by helping outstanding individuals acquire and apply foreign policy skills beyond the scope of their professional and scholarly achievements.
 CFR awards approximately ten fellowships annually to highly accomplished individuals who have a capacity for independent work and who are eager to undertake serious foreign policy analysis.
 The IAF Program is only open to mid-career professionals who have a demonstrated commitment to a career in foreign policy.
 The program welcomes applicants from a broad range of professional, academic, and personal backgrounds.
-Qualified candidates must be U.S. citizens and permanent residents between the ages of twenty-seven and thirty-five who are eligible to work in the United States.
+Qualified candidates must be U.S. citizens and permanent residents who are eligible to work in the United States.
 CFR does not sponsor for visas.

 The International Affairs Fellowship in Nuclear Security (IAF-NS), sponsored by the Stanton Foundation, offers university-based scholars valuable hands-on experience in the nuclear security policymaking field and places selected fellows in U.S. government positions or international organizations for a period of twelve months to work with practitioners.
 CFR awards approximately two fellowships annually.
 The IAF-NS is only open to faculty members with tenure or on tenure-track lines at accredited universities and who propose to spend a year working in government or at an international organization.
 Qualified candidates must be U.S. citizens or permanent residents who are eligible to work in the United States and be between the ages of twenty-nine and fifty.